Share the Gospel

 • When and why did my perspective on Christ begin to change?

-4. Your Life After Coming to Christ
+4. Your Life After Putting Your Faith in Christ

 Share some of the changes that Christ has made in your life as they relate to your theme.
 Emphasize the changes in your character, attitude or perspective, not just changes in behavior.
 Be realistic.
 We still struggle as Christians.
 Life is far from perfect, but what's different about your life now?
 Think through these questions: